VIWIDABrochure <–You can access, and print ViWiDA’s brochure right here!

 Victory Women In Development Association, (ViWiDA)-USA

-Mission– Founded April 2001, ViWiDA-USA is a non-profit organization enriching the lives of women, youth, and underprivileged individuals in local and international communities by providing social, academic and business programs that help participants gain skills, foster self- sufficiency and sustainable economic development.
+Founded April 2001, ViWiDA-USA is a non-profit organization enriching the lives of women, youth, and underprivileged individuals in local and international communities by providing social and academic programs that help participants gain skills, foster self- sufficiency and sustainable economic development.

-ViWiDA-USA aspires to improve and enrich the life experiences of Women and Youth across the globe.
+ViWiDA-USA aspires to empower and enrich the life experiences of Women and Youth across the globe.

 In the U.S., there has been and remains a necessity for assistance, education, and economic development within lower-income communities across the nation.
 ViWIDA-USA is specifically addressing those needs in the Philadelphia metropolitan area, Upper Darby Township, and Delaware County in Pennsylvania State.